Migrant workers have learnt their lesson from last year’s lockdown, but state governments have not

 Since the start of April, Khan’s tea stall has been partially shut, and he sells barely 10 or 15 cups a day to stray passers-by.
 But he is one of the few migrants from his slum who is not planning to leave for his village in Sitapur, Uttar Pradesh, this time.
 “My family says there is no work there, and we have no land.
 So whether I leave or not, survival will be difficult.”

-The two lakh free lunches that Maharashtra is distributing every day across the state are also absurd and glaringly inadequate.
+The two lakh free lunches that Maharashtra is distributing every day across the state are not even a pittance.
 For reference, the population of Dharavi, Mumbai’s most famous slum, is itself over 10 lakh people.

 “I found out that Shiv Bhojan will be distributing just 200 thalis a day in each local area,” said Deepak Paradkar, Aajeevika Bureau’s Mumbai associate who works closely with labourers in the small-scale industries located in Andheri East.
 “In this area, there are thousands of workers living on each road.
 So how will two lakh plates be enough?”